What Are Solar Monitoring Systems? (2024 Guide)

 To maximize your solar panels, consider investing in a solar monitoring system.
 This technology tracks energy production and usage in real-time, so you won’t have to guess how well your system performs.
 It can also alert you to dips in output or problems with individual panels, batteries, or other system components.

-Many solar panel manufacturers and installers offer solar monitoring systems.
+Many of the best-rated solar companies offer solar monitoring systems.
 We researched the most popular systems on the market to understand how they work, what to look for, and the best options for homeowners.
+After investing in a high-performing residential solar system, you’ll want to make sure you can be aware of its health and performance using a monitoring system.

 How Do Solar Monitoring Systems Work?